Bayes' theorem: Recreational mathematics

-In genetics, Bayes' theorem can be used to calculate the probability of an individual having a specific genotype.
-Many people seek to approximate their chances of being affected by a genetic disease or their likelihood of being a carrier for a recessive gene of interest.
-A Bayesian analysis can be done based on family history or genetic testing, in order to predict whether an individual will develop a disease or pass one on to their children.
-Genetic testing and prediction is a common practice among couples who plan to have children but are concerned that they may both be carriers for a disease, especially within communities with low genetic variance.
+Genetics

-The first step in Bayesian analysis for genetics is to propose mutually exclusive hypotheses: for a specific allele, an individual either is or is not a carrier.
-Next, four probabilities are calculated: Prior Probability (the likelihood of each hypothesis considering information such as family history or predictions based on Mendelian Inheritance), Conditional Probability (of a certain outcome), Joint Probability (product of the first two), and Posterior Probability (a weighted product calculated by dividing the Joint Probability for each hypothesis by the sum of both joint probabilities).
-This type of analysis can be done based purely on family history of a condition or in concert with genetic testing.
+In genetics, Bayes' rule can be used to estimate the probability that someone has a specific genotype.
+Many people seek to assess their chances of being affected by a genetic disease or their likelihood of being a carrier for a recessive gene of interest.
+A Bayesian analysis can be done based on family history or genetic testing to predict whether someone will develop a disease or pass one on to their children.
+Genetic testing and prediction is common among couples who plan to have children but are concerned that they may both be carriers for a disease, especially in communities with low genetic variance.